MontoyaAndres/platzi/README.md

 What is the purpose of the pre-writing section?

-What is the re-writing stage for?
+What is the re-writing stage for? (start not)

 Why is persuasive communication relevant?